 - Visitors older than age 2 will be required to wear masks.
 Any visitor displaying signs of illness will be escorted out of the building; or, if they need assistance, will be taken to a private room designated at each facility until they can be assisted out of the building by family or ambulance.

-- Our Museum Store will be open and adhering to social distancing guidelines
+- Our Museum Store will be open and adhering to social distancing guidelines.

 Getting in Touch

-See our directory for more contact information.
+See our Staff Directory for more contact information.